 Choosing a place to scatter them and what to say when scattering ashes doesn’t have to be rushed.
 Think about their favourite places and what they enjoyed when making these decisions.
 Once you have decided upon a place to scatter the ashes, consider making the location known by using registries such as The Ashes Register.

 Framing a death certificate is one way of creating a small memorial within the home and a nice way to be reminded of your loved one every day.
 You could always go further and create a memorial for the deceased in other ways.

 The typical memorial of current times is to have a bench made in their name - and in their favourite spot to encourage others to stop and enjoy a view or landscape.
-Yet, you could always make a unique memorial.

 The person’s official will may have indicated that a donation is to be made to a certain charity.
 If you are the executor of the will then you will have the responsibility of ensuring this takes place.
 Even if it is not in the will, many people choose to make a donation in their loved one’s name.